b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

    2. Activate virtual env: `source mcp_datacollect_env/bin/activate`
    3. Source ros1 `source /opt/ros/noetic/setup.bash`
    4. Source the workspace `source devel/setup.bash`
+   5. When set-up ready, execute file:
+      - Launch file: Since automatecams.py is a ROS package in the ws, use roslaunch `roslaunch launch_pkg automation.launch cam_select:=<s>` to run the package, where 's' = 'w' or 'f' for webcam or fibrescope respectively.
+        - THERE IS AN ISSUE WITH THIS.
+IT DOES NOT SAVE VIDEOS.
+      - **Another way**: `rosrun automatecamspkg automatecams_2.py <s>` where 's' is the same as earlier.
+      -  **Note:** this needs to be executed **before** franka is executed
 5. Terminal 2 - run ros core:
    1. Source the ros environment: `source /opt/ros/noetic/setup.bash`
    2. Run ros core: `roscore`